FartLabs/fartlabs.org/blog/mission.md

 ## Our vision

-We envision a future where your digital tools don't just exist, they work together, adapting seamlessly to your unique needs.
-We're building that future using the principles of the Semantic Web, creating software that empowers you to connect different applications and build a truly personalized digital environment.
+We envision a future where your digital tools work together on your terms.

 Imagine effortlessly linking your work calendar with your family's messaging app, or building a custom dashboard that pulls real-time information from all the sources that matter to you.
-The profound impact of this lies in the "semantic" design of technology that understands the meaning behind your data.
+The power comes from technology that understands the meaning behind your data.

 Our goal is to merge modern neuro-symbolic AI and web technologies into a platform where you are the operator, living a digital experience that is truly